 In the lower left corner is a raise hand image, that you can click on.
 Or enter in the chat box that you would like to speak next.

 Yes, you can.
 You can set up a dual-screen display to see all the speakers in one window and screen-share content in a separate window.
 This is great if you’re in the middle of a presentation and want to see what’s being displayed on someone’s desktop but also want to keep track of who’s talking.

 - To set up dual monitors, go to the Video Settings tab once you’re logged into a meeting, go to the General section, and click the checkbox for “Use dual monitors.”

 How can I access Zoom outside of the Semi-annual Meeting?

 Practice Sessions – Upon Request

 The NLCC T/TA Center wants the virtual experience to be the best it can be for all participants.
 If you feel you need practice in the virtual world, please contact Maria Griffin at email@example.com and we’ll set up a day and time to show you the virtual venue and give you some practice time to acclimate to the convening space.

 Anyone who is connected with the project, such as project director/coordinator/ lead, principal investigator, project staff, Masters, Apprentices, Teachers, Teacher Candidates, Mentors, Partners, Board/Advisory Committee members, Tribal administrators (finance, grant manager, grant writers), Tribal Council members, others interested in language, outside evaluators, and anyone else in your community interested in your work.

-Please have them register at least 10 days before the event, so we can ensure materials available.
+Please have them register at least 10 days before the first day of the event (September 14, 2021), so we can ensure materials are available and sent in a timely manner.
 To register go to the Registration page and follow the instructions provided.